 Another point to note about lotus yoga pose is that the thigh is externally rotated relative to the pelvis.
-A pose with a similiarly rotated leg position is pigeon yoga pose.
+A pose with a similiarly rotated leg position is pigeon pose glute stretch.

 The most effective pigeon variation for stretching the hip for lotus, in my experience so far, is to start with the shin parallel to the front of your mat with the foot, knee and hip on the floor.
 Reach the other leg back.

 The first part of this stretch is sink the ribcage down so that it contacts your front thigh.
 Use your hands to control the descent of your ribcage.

 You may find that in this position it helps alot to press the knee into the floor, the front leg knee.

 From here work at using your outside arm (the arm on the same side as the front leg) to push the ribcage towards your foot.
 As you press to the side you can focus on pressing your foot down (as opposed to the knee).

 If you focus on pressing the front foot down into the floor you may find that you add tension to the outer line of the thigh and shin.
 You may feel the tension originating at the side of the hip and I'd suggest playing with the muscle tension there.